jimgar/wardboundaries/README.md

 **wardboundaries** is an R data package for mapping UK ward boundaries.

-The only objects in the package are [sf](https://r-spatial.github.io/sf/) tibbles of ward boundaries, obtained from the ONS Open Geography Portal.
-All the original variables and observations are retained and a `geometry` column of type MULTIPOLYGON has been added.
-LAD codes and names have been added to datasets where required, as I believe they will prove useful in most use cases.
+The main objects in the package are [sf](https://r-spatial.github.io/sf/) tibbles of ward boundaries, obtained from the ONS Open Geography Portal.

+- All the original variables and observations are retained and a `geometry` column of type MULTIPOLYGON has been added
+- LAD codes and names have been added to datasets where required, as I believe they will prove useful in most use cases

-This means the data is ready to be joined to measurements and plotted with e.g. `ggplot2` or `leaflet`.
+The data is ready to be joined to measurements and plotted with e.g. `ggplot2` or `leaflet`.

-Current datasets are:
+### Current datasets

+**20m resolution**

+- countries_dec2022_20m
+- wards_dec2022_20m
+- lad_dec2022_20m

+**200m resolution**

+- wards_dec2022
+- wards_dec2021
+- wards_dec2020
-- dec2022 (December 2022)
+- wards_dec2019
-- dec2021 (December 2021)
+- wards_dec2011

+**500m resolution**

-- dec2020 (December 2020)
+- countries_dec2022
-- dec2019 (December 2019)
+- lad_dec2022
-- dec2011 (December 2011, unfortunately England and Wales only
-  available)

 ## Installation